VasileiosCharalampakis/VasileiosCharalampakis/README.md

 # 👋 Hi there, I'm @Vasileios Charalampakis!

-# 🚀 Aspiring Software Engineer
+# 🚀 Aspiring Software Engineer / Junior Web Designer / Junior Web Developer
 Passionate about learning, building, and growing in the world of programming and technology.

 # 🌱 About Me